Am0stafa/AWS-SAM/README.md

     Description: API Gateway endpoint URL for Prod stage for Hello World function
     Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod/hello/"
 ```

-This template defines:
-- A Lambda function (`HelloWorldFunction`)
-- An API Gateway endpoint that triggers the function
-- An output that provides the API endpoint URL

 ## Deploying Your Application